seldonian-framework/Tutorials/_tutorials/install_tutorial.md

 </p>

 {% highlight javascript %}
-$ python -m pip install --upgrade seldonian-engine --no-warn-script-location
+$ python -m pip install --upgrade seldonian-engine
 {% endhighlight javascript %}

 <p>
     This will make the <code class="highlight">seldonian</code> package available for you to import in Python.
-To test that it worked, run this command from the command line:
+Warnings about scripts not being in PATH can be ignored.
+To turn off these warnings in the future, one can add <code class="highlight">--no-warn-script-location</code> to the pip install command.
+To test that the install worked, run this command from the command line:
 </p>

 {% highlight javascript %}